The Words You Can't Translate Are the Cultural Keys

 Reading the air

 Take ‘kuuki wo yomu.’
 It literally means ‘reading the air,’ though the dictionary might say ‘reading the room,’ but that misses something important.
-In Japan this isn’t just a nice social skill but a baseline expectation, and it’s the ability to sense what’s not being said, to pick up on tension or discomfort without anyone naming it out loud.
-If you can’t do it people won’t tell you you’re missing it.
+In Japan this is a baseline expectation rather than a nice-to-have social skill, and it’s the ability to sense what isn’t being said, to pick up on tension or discomfort without anyone naming it out loud.
+If you can’t do it, people won’t tell you you’re missing it.
 They’ll just quietly work around you.

 I’ve watched this play out in meetings dozens of times, where the Western colleague keeps pushing a point that everyone else in the room has already silently agreed to drop.
 Nobody says stop, but the air says stop, and the gap between those two things is where cross-cultural misunderstandings live.